About Scott Detweiler

 As for his singing, he is influenced by the multitude artists such as Aaron Neville, Irma Thomas, Ernie K. Doe, Frogman Henry, Professor Longhair, James Rivers, Fats Domino, Allan Toussaint, Ernie K. Doe, and many others, whose intimate live performances he would experience live, in the informal environment of the weekly TGIF quad parties at Tulane University (behind Detweiler House).
 "When we would get home from school, we could hear the music coming from the quad, so we'd ride our bikes around the corner to watch the band and throw Frisbees with the Tulane students and their dogs", he recalls.
 In the clubs, throughout high school and college, he would find other influences, most notably, guitarists Jimmy Robinson (Woodenhead) and Leslie Martin (The Shieks).

 Detweiler started playing guitar at age 17, studying in the studio of renowned New Orleans guitar instructor, Ellen Simon.
 It was at this time that he also started to sing.
+That summer he sang in the chorus of a Tulane University Junior Lyric Theatre production of "Little Mary Sunshine", under the direction of Anthony Laciura (a man who would have a profound impact on his career).
 A year later he enrolled in the jazz guitar program at Loyola, as a private student of Bill Huntington, who, at the time, was bassist for legendary New Orleans trumpeter, Al Hirt.
 He then studied music composition at the University of New Orleans.
 At UNO he was the only non-vocal-major member of the elite, 25 (twenty-five) member University Chorale.
 He also sang with the UNO University Opera Company.
 His first exposure to orchestration was at the piano in the Marsalis living room, during his time studying as a private pupil of Ellis Marsalis (father of jazz artists Wynton, Branford, Delfayo and Jason).
 Detweiler would continue his studies in Los Angeles, studying string arranging with Henry Mancini (Peter Gunn, Romeo and Juliet, Breakfast At Tiffany's, Moonriver), orchestration with Pulitzer Prize winning composer, Dr. Albert Harris (Barbara Streisand), and film scoring with Earl Hagen (Andy Griffith Show, Gomer Pyle and I Spy).
 In Los Angeles he also studied lyric writing with lyricist, K.A.
 Parker and song writing with Harriet Schock.
 (He currently studies improvisation under the tutelage of master guitarist, innovator and educator, Robert Conti).

 Scott is a prolific writer and has many influences, but considers Bernstein, Gershwin, The Meters and The Neville Brothers to be his strongest.
 As for his lyrical influences, Detweiler says, "The lyricists would be Tim Rice and Bob Dylan.
 But writers like Dostoyevski, O. Henry, Tennessee Williams and Rod Serling are important, too".